Gitu-J/MIGRANT_WORKFORCE_ANALYTICS/README.md

 This project presents:

-# **Data-Driven Analysis of Workforce Challenges and Retention Patterns Among Migrant Care Workers in the UK Social Care Sector**
+# **A Data-Driven Analysis of Workforce Challenges and Retention Patterns Among Migrant Care Workers in the UK Social Care Sector**

 It uses secondary workforce, migration and labour-market data to examine factors associated with workforce retention and support evidence-based workforce planning.